9 – 19 October 2019

 Welcome to When The City Is Built.

 A note about the artist: Julian Bell was born in 1952 and descends from the Bloomsbury Group: his grandmother is Vanessa Bell, his grand-aunt Virginia Woolf and his father Quentin Bell.
 He is a highly-established painter as well as an author (What Is Painting?
 Mirror of the World).
-Julian is editor of Ways of Drawing, to be published this October by Thames & Hudson.
+Julian is editor of Ways of Drawing, to be published October 2019 by Thames & Hudson.
 His work is held in public collections including Museum of London and Brighton & Hove Museums.